Scatterlings of Africa: Release and reception

 "Scatterlings of Africa" was released in 1982 as the first track of Juluka's fourth album, Scatterlings.
 It was released again in 1987 by Savuka, on their album Third World Child.
-The song exposed Clegg's music to Western audiences, and became a staple of his live performances, and a mainstay on compilations of his songs.
-Fans on the internet often referred to themselves as "Scatterlings".
+A remixed version was used on the soundtrack of the 1988 film Rain Man.

+Upon the single's initial release, Mark Cooper of Record Mirror characterised the song as an "acoustic ballad celebrating Africa and resorting to a warrior-like chorus".
+He also posited that the song "could do for Africa what 'Mull of Kintyre' did for the Scottish Isles."
 The track was a top-50 hit in the U.K, while Savuka's version charted in France and other countries.
 The original 1982 version of the song peaked at No. 106 on the Billboard Bubbling Under Hot 100 Chart in June 1983.

-Its success allowed Clegg to leave his academic position as an anthropologist at the University of the Witwatersrand, to become a full-time musician.
-A remixed version was used on the soundtrack of the 1988 film Rain Man.
+The song exposed Clegg's music to Western audiences, and became a staple of his live performances and a mainstay on compilations of his songs.
+Kevin Smokler of Paste mentioned that fans of Clegg's work would refer to themselves as "Scatterlings" on early online message boards and forums.
+The song's commercial success allowed Clegg to leave his academic position as an anthropologist at the University of the Witwatersrand, to become a full-time musician.